coletteli315/coletteli315/README.md

 - Experience: In the past, I worked as a Software Developer Intern at Armonía.

-- Personal Projects: Currently, I am developing an astrology web application (Cosma Path) using React and TypeScript.
+- Personal Projects: Currently, I am developing an astrology web application https://coletteli315.github.io/Cosma-Path/ using React and TypeScript.

 ---